Social Media Addiction Lawsuit: The Legal Team from the Landmark Trial

 Senior Attorney

-Lawrence P. Wilson specializes in personal injury, product liability, medical malpractice, and certain maritime matters.
+Lawrence P. Wilson is dedicated to personal injury, product liability, medical malpractice, and certain maritime matters.
 He recently settled a $17.5 million personal injury case and secured a favorable verdict in Schwab v.
 Ford Motor Company.
 Recognized as a Texas Super Lawyer (2012-2021) and named to Lawdragon 500 Leading Plaintiff Lawyers.

 Headshot of Alex Abston, Senior Attorney in Pharmaceutical Liability and Product Liability.